Skip to Content

 Views of Queenstown from the Sunshine Bay Track

-Views from the Sunshine bay Track looking back at Queenstown
+Views from the Sunshine Bay Track looking back at Queenstown

 The neighborhood of Fernhill is an outer Queenstown neighborhood.
 At around a 15-minute walk to the center of town, it is a great area to stay in Queenstown.
 Fernhill is located at the top of a steep hill so the views from up here are astounding.
 Thankfully, there is a regular bus route from town to Fernhill so you don’t need to walk up the steep hill to get to your accommodation.
-In Fernhill, there’s a small store and an excellent fish & chip shop.
-If you’re an avid mountain biker then Fernhill Bike Park is highly recommended and is very popular with locals.

 Also in the area is the Sunshine Bay Track a lakeside walking track that starts at Sunshine Bay Beach and takes you into Queenstown in under 30 minutes.
 You can also access the famed Ben Lomond Track here.

-Pros to staying in Fernhill:
+Pros of staying in Fernhill:

 It’s super quiet up in Fernhill.
 I lived in Fernhill for a long time and enjoyed being on the quieter side of town.
 That, combined with the fact it’s a close neighborhood to the center of town means it’s a very popular choice for where to stay in Queenstown.
 You have the best seat in the house for views of The Remarkables and Lake Wakatipu.
 A regular bus service (the number 1 bus) operates to Fernhill so, you can easily get safely home after a late night in Queenstown.